 Dependent upon the space available in the ingredients list, the allergenic ingredient(s) can be identified thus - for example 'whey (from milk)', 'couscous (wheat)'.

 Where more than one ingredient contains the same allergenic ingredient, it is acceptable to identify them by the use of asterisks linked to a single source ingredient at the end of the ingredients list - for example '* from soya'.
 However, where there is more than one source ingredient, such as soya and eggs, confusion could arise by using this method.

 Alternatively, a separate 'allergens' information' box/panel may be used to indicate which specified allergens are present:

-What about foods where the allergenic ingredient would not normally be listed?
+What about foods where ingredients are not normally listed?